Parish and town councils

 Regulations allow parish and town councils to pay councillors a basic allowance and travel allowances.
 Parish and town councils do not need to consider or pay such allowances.

-The council can decide to pay just the chairman or all the councillors.
-If it pays all councillors, the chairman's allowance must be higher.
+Councils can decide to pay just the chairman or all the councillors.
+If all councillors are paid the chairman's allowance must be higher.

 Parish and town councils must give public notice of any allowance scheme they use.
 The scheme must be available for inspection or to buy from the parish or town council.
 After the end of each financial year, the council must publish details of any allowances paid.